 Many graduate certificate alumni have a STEM background and are looking for a professional electrical engineering credential to move up in their careers, go onto master’s degree studies, or refresh their skills.
-Electrical Engineering Foundations alumni work at various companies and go on to work in many different roles.
+Alumni work at various companies and go on to work in many different roles.

 - GE Aviation

 - Allen Institute for Brain Science